Mount Allison University prides itself on the quality and personal nature of its Convocation.

 Tips to help make this process go smoothly:

 - It will take time to organize graduates.
-Please be on hand at the Athletic Centre one hour before your ceremony.
+Please be on hand at the PCCA one hour before your ceremony.

 - Have your cap, gown, hood (folded) with you.
 October grads should wear their hood.

-- Upon entering the Athletic Centre, please pick up a copy of the Convocation program.
+- Upon entering the PCCA, please pick up a copy of the Convocation program.
 This will help you identify your place in the seating order.
 The parade marshals will organize you there and your attention will be appreciated.

 - If you have a name that is commonly mispronounced, please see Dr. Craig Brett, the secretary of Senate, to ensure that he is informed of the correct pronunciation.